willgraham0/signal_processing/README.md

-Now perform the inverse Discete Fourier Transform on the signal to obtain a vector of coefficients representing the relative contributions of each independent vectors in the Fourier basis.
+Now perform the inverse Discete Fourier Transform on the signal to obtain a vector of coefficients representing the relative contributions of each independent vector in the Fourier basis.
 (There will be 64 independent vectors in this basis.)

 Plot the coefficients.